 Every party needs a good soundtrack, but you don’t need to own an impressive record collection or expensive sound system to get everybody singing and dancing along.
 Choose tracks that are upbeat and child-friendly, listening out for any offensive lyrics so that you can remove anything which other parents may deem inappropriate.
 Disney soundtracks are always popular, though the best person to ask for help is the birthday boy or girl themselves.
-Not only will they have a good idea of what their friends enjoy listening to, it will also take the pressure off you and ensure every song is a hit with the young crowd.
+Not only will they have a good idea of what their friends enjoy listening to, but it will also take the pressure off you and ensure every song is a hit with the young crowd.

 5. Party bags: Quality over quantity

 It’s lovely to be able to send your young guests home with a memento from your fabulous party, but don’t feel pressured into giving elaborate presents or full-on goodie bags laden with gifts.
-Small, surprise treats such as glow sticks, indoor sparklers or sweets stuffed into a balloon will leave any child with a huge grin on their face, while personalised gifts will make any guest feel special.
+Small, surprise treats such as glow sticks, indoor sparklers or sweets stuffed into a balloon will leave any child with a huge grin on their face, while personalized gifts will make any guest feel special.
 One easy and delicious idea is to decorate biscuits with their name in icing, either before they arrive or as an activity during the party itself.
 Just don’t forget that all-important slice of birthday cake!

 6. Funky decorations

 Themed parties have never been so popular with kids, but rather than spending a fortune on decorations, why not get them involved in making the venue look fabulous?
 Older children could be tasked with creating bunting or a collage of photos that showcase their friend’s interests.
 Alternatively, large crayons and jumbo coloring pencils can be taped to the wall to create an eye-catching artwork.
 If money is no object, then why not go all out with a bouncy castle or giant inflatable games?

 7. End of the night treats